 - To insure that we use the same initial configuration, retrieve the previously saved input files captex_control.txt and captex_setup.txt.
 This configuration defines one meteorology input file and one concentration output file.
 To speedup the computations, reduce the run duration to 25 h and set the particle release number to 10,000.

 - To create additional concentration grids press the Concentration / Setup Run / Pollutant, Deposition, and Grids tab to open the grid selection menu.
 Enter the numeric value of 2 under the grids column to define a total of two concentration grids and then select the Grid 2 radio-button to open the concentration grid input menu

 - The menu is initially populated with the Grid #1 values.
 To create a finer resolution grid that is only applied near the release location rather than the whole domain, move the grid center slightly west to -82.5, decrease the spatial resolution from 0.25 to 0.05 degrees, decrease the span to 5.0 in both latitude and longitude, and give it a unique file name such as hysplit2FG.bin.
 This fine grid needs only to be active for the first 12 hours and can be turned off at 26 06.
 Now save the results to close all the input menus and rerun the model.

 - When the run has completed open the Concentration / Display / Concentration / Contours menu and select the FG input file.
 To standardize the image between different display options, select the rings and map center check boxes and change the ring distance to 50 km.

 - The resulting image after 6 hours for the second output period 2100-0000 can be compared with the 0.25 degree resolution result.
 At this near source distance, realistic simulations require finer concentration grids.

-This example demonstrated the use of multiple meteorology and air concentration grids.
+This example demonstrated the use of multiple air concentration grids.
 Multiple grids can be used to optimize computational resources because the model will dynamically adjust the integration time step at the particle's location to be consistent with the local grid resolution.